metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_cluster_output_v1alpha1_manifest.md

 - `calc_num_records` (String) Calculates the number of records, chunk size, during chunk resume.
 - `chunk_format` (String) ChunkFormat specifies the chunk format for calc_num_records.
 - `chunk_limit_records` (String) The max number of events that each chunks can store in it.
-- `chunk_limit_size` (String) Buffer parametersThe max size of each chunks: events will be written into chunks until the size of chunks become this sizeDefault: 8MB (memory) / 256MB (file)
+- `chunk_limit_size` (String) Buffer parameters The max size of each chunks: events will be written into chunks until the size of chunks become this size Default: 8MB (memory) / 256MB (file)
-- `compress` (String) Fluentd will decompress these compressed chunks automatically before passing them to the output pluginIf gzip is set, Fluentd compresses data records before writing to buffer chunks.Default:text.
+- `compress` (String) Fluentd will decompress these compressed chunks automatically before passing them to the output plugin If gzip is set, Fluentd compresses data records before writing to buffer chunks.
+Default:text.
 - `delayed_commit_timeout` (String) The timeout (seconds) until output plugin decides if the async write operation has failed.
 Default is 60s
 - `disable_chunk_backup` (Boolean) Instead of storing unrecoverable chunks in the backup directory, just discard them.
 This option is new in Fluentd v1.2.6.
-- `flush_at_shutdown` (Boolean) Flush parametersThis specifies whether to flush/write all buffer chunks on shutdown or not.
+- `flush_at_shutdown` (Boolean) Flush parameters This specifies whether to flush/write all buffer chunks on shutdown or not.
 - `flush_interval` (String) FlushInterval defines the flush interval
-- `flush_mode` (String) FlushMode defines the flush mode:lazy: flushes/writes chunks once per timekeyinterval: flushes/writes chunks per specified time via flush_intervalimmediate: flushes/writes chunks immediately after events are appended into chunksdefault: equals to lazy if time is specified as chunk key, interval otherwise
+- `flush_mode` (String) FlushMode defines the flush mode: lazy: flushes/writes chunks once per timekey interval: flushes/writes chunks per specified time via flush_interval immediate: flushes/writes chunks immediately after events are appended into chunks default: equals to lazy if time is specified as chunk key, interval otherwise
 - `flush_thread_count` (String) The number of threads to flush/write chunks in parallel
 - `id` (String) The @id parameter specifies a unique name for the configuration.
 - `localtime` (Boolean) If true, uses local time.
 - `log_level` (String) The @log_level parameter specifies the plugin-specific logging level
-- `overflow_action` (String) OverflowAtction defines the output plugin behave when its buffer queue is full.Default: throw_exception
+- `overflow_action` (String) OverflowAtction defines the output plugin behave when its buffer queue is full.
+Default: throw_exception
 - `path` (String) The path where buffer chunks are stored.
 This field would make no effect in memory buffer plugin.
 - `path_suffix` (String) Changes the suffix of the buffer file.
 - `queue_limit_length` (String) The queue length limitation of this buffer plugin instance.
 Default: 0.95
 - `queued_chunks_limit_size` (Number) Limit the number of queued chunks.
-Default: 1If a smaller flush_interval is set, e.g. 1s,there are lots of small queued chunks in the buffer.With file buffer, it may consume a lot of fd resources when output destination has a problem.This parameter mitigates such situations.
+Default: 1 If a smaller flush_interval is set, e.g. 1s, there are lots of small queued chunks in the buffer.
+With file buffer, it may consume a lot of fd resources when output destination has a problem.
+This parameter mitigates such situations.
 - `retry_exponential_backoff_base` (String) The base number of exponential backoff for retries.
 - `retry_forever` (Boolean) If true, plugin will ignore retry_timeout and retry_max_times options and retry flushing forever.
 - `retry_max_interval` (String) The maximum interval (seconds) for exponential backoff between retries while failing
 - `retry_max_times` (Number) The maximum number of times to retry to flush the failed chunks.
 Default: none
 - `retry_randomize` (Boolean) If true, the output plugin will retry after randomized interval not to do burst retries
 - `retry_secondary_threshold` (String) The ratio of retry_timeout to switch to use the secondary while failing.
-- `retry_timeout` (String) Retry parametersThe maximum time (seconds) to retry to flush again the failed chunks, until the plugin discards the buffer chunks
+- `retry_timeout` (String) Retry parameters The maximum time (seconds) to retry to flush again the failed chunks, until the plugin discards the buffer chunks
 - `retry_type` (String) Output plugin will retry periodically with fixed intervals.
 - `retry_wait` (String) Wait in seconds before the next retry to flush or constant factor of exponential backoff
-- `tag` (String) The output plugins group events into chunks.Chunk keys, specified as the argument of <buffer> section, control how to group events into chunks.If tag is empty, which means blank Chunk Keys.Tag also supports Nested Field, combination of Chunk Keys, placeholders, etc.See https://docs.fluentd.org/configuration/buffer-section.
+- `tag` (String) The output plugins group events into chunks.
+Chunk keys, specified as the argument of <buffer> section, control how to group events into chunks.
+If tag is empty, which means blank Chunk Keys.
+Tag also supports Nested Field, combination of Chunk Keys, placeholders, etc. See https://docs.fluentd.org/configuration/buffer-section.
 - `time_format` (String) Process value according to the specified format.
 This is available only when time_type is string
 - `time_format_fallbacks` (String) Uses the specified time format as a fallback in the specified order.
 You can parse undetermined time format by using time_format_fallbacks.
 This options is enabled when time_type is mixed.
 - `time_type` (String) parses/formats value according to this type, default is string
 - `timekey` (String) Output plugin will flush chunks per specified time (enabled when time is specified in chunk keys)
 - `timekey_wait` (String) Output plugin will write chunks after timekey_wait seconds later after timekey expiration
 - `timezone` (String) Uses the specified timezone.
-- `total_limit_size` (String) The size limitation of this buffer plugin instanceDefault: 512MB (memory) / 64GB (file)
+- `total_limit_size` (String) The size limitation of this buffer plugin instance Default: 512MB (memory) / 64GB (file)
 - `utc` (Boolean) If true, uses UTC.